lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_04.md

 </pre>

 The `_material.zone` file contains zones listing node ids for each integer value found in the mesh **imt** attribute.
-This is a single file seperated by id, "nnum" and total for each list.
+This is a single file separated by id, "nnum" and total for each list.
 See right image below.

 The **keepatt** keyword will keep attributes normally deleted after writing files.
 The 6 outside attribute names are added to the mesh object with the names and integer id based on normal directions:
 - 1 = top = top = positive z direction (0,0,1)